ahmetsoykan/std-with-ddb/README.md

 Joins allow you to combine records from two or more tables at read-time.

 ## DynamoDB
-DynamoDB is a fully managed AWS product for NoSQL databases.
+DynamoDB is a fully managed AWS product for NoSQL database.

 ![DDB](./img/002-dynamodb.png)